nandinnijainn/SmartCommitAi/Readme.md

 # Testing AutoCommit CLI🚀

 AutoCommit-CLI is a powerful command-line tool that automates the process of writing meaningful Git commit messages using **Google Gemini AI**.
-No more struggling to come up with good commit messages—just let AI do it for you.! 🎯
+No more struggling to come up with good commit messages—just let AI do it for you quickly and efficiently.! 🎯

 ## ✨ Features
 - 🔍 **Analyze Git changes** and generate meaningful commit messages.